ACC-Collab: An Actor-Critic Approach to Multi-Agent LLM Collaboration: Related Work

-Current approaches to multi-agent debate can be broadly cast into two main categories: those that modify model prompts and responses during the debate \cite{liang2023encouraging,khan2024debating,rasal2024llm,feng2024don,yang2024confidence}, and those that modify the structure of the debate process \cite{li2023camel,hong2023metagpt,liu2023dynamic,li2024improving,wang2023unleashing,wu2023autogen,chen2023reconcile,chang2024socrasynth}.
+Current approaches to multi-agent deliberation can be broadly cast into two main categories: those that modify model prompts and responses during the discussion \cite{liang2023encouraging,khan2024debating,rasal2024llm,feng2024don,yang2024confidence}, and those that modify the structure of the deliberation process \cite{li2023camel,hong2023metagpt,liu2023dynamic,li2024improving,wang2023unleashing,wu2023autogen,chen2023reconcile,chang2024socrasynth}.
 Importantly, both categories use off-the-shelf language models (which have not been trained to collaborate) and work by modifying either the inputs or outputs of these models.
 Deviating from this line of work, we aim to specifically train a team of models to collaboratively solve tasks.

 Two works of particular note are that of \cite{subramaniam2024debategpt}, which proposes to use debate data to fine-tune models, and \cite{li2024can}, which trains models for adversarial debate.
-In the former, debate is used to generate higher-quality fine-tuning data and is not used at inference time; differing from this work, we train models directly to collaborate and use debate both during training and inference.
+In the former, debate is used to generate higher-quality fine-tuning data and is not used at inference time; differing from this work, we train models directly to collaborate and use multi-agent discussion both during training and inference.
 In the latter, models are trained to be effective arguers rather than collaborators, i.e., models are trained to give conceiving arguments such that they can \emph{win} a debate against other LLMs.
 Differing from this work, we train models to collaboratively solve tasks.

 In the context of multi-agent deliberation, the concept of \emph{divergent opinions} is highly relevant to our method.
-Several approaches to multi-agent debate aim to control the level of disagreement among the agents \cite{liang2023encouraging,khan2024debating,chang2024evince}.
-Often, these works dynamically increase disagreement to prevent early convergence of debate.
+Several approaches to multi-agent deliberation aim to control the level of disagreement among the agents \cite{liang2023encouraging,khan2024debating,chang2024evince}.
+Often, these works dynamically increase disagreement to prevent early convergence of deliberation.
 In our study, we leverage divergent opinions to generate high-quality training data.
-In particular, we have debaters change their opinion during the debate and measure whether or not that change increases or decreases the likelihood that the debate converges to a correct answer; this is used to asses the \emph{value} of a given training example.
+In particular, we have agents change their opinion during the discussion and measure whether or not that change increases or decreases the likelihood that the agents' discussion converges to a correct answer.
+Using this signal we can then asses the \emph{value} of a given training example for training the models.